 The new legislation goes further than the current federal General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz) of August 18th, 2006, which covers discrimination in employment and between private citizens, but didn’t apply to the areas governed by public law.
 However, Germany’s Basic Law (Grundgesetz) of 1949, cosigned by the occupying western Allies of World War II, from the beginning required that citizens were “protected against discrimination both by and from the State.”

-The red Trinity argued that such protection was still insufficient and that the new state rules would help to close a legal gap.
-To-be victims will be entitled to damages and compensation and can delegate their claims to activists and associations which aren’t affected themselves.
+The Red Trinity argued that such protection was still insufficient and that the new State rules would help to close a legal gap.
+To-be victims will be entitled to damages and compensation and can delegate their claims to persons and associations which aren’t affected themselves.
 If facts that indicate the high probability of a violation are made plausible, the public body has the obligation to disprove it.
 Though paragraph 7 is the most problematic, as it implies a reversal of evidence by the police.

 In the sick minds of local politicians the disproportionate high percentage of suspects with a “migration background” in crime statistics is only due to much vilified “racial profiling”.
 The police controls a certain type of persons more often just because they look different, not because they are overly represented in various illegal businesses.
 So if somebody whose identity has been checked feels victimized, an officer will have to prove that he didn’t check’s merely out of experience and based on prejudices.